strbytes/odin-chess/taskell.md

 - Pawn promotion
 - Fix King showing illegal moves in check testing (two queens at corners)
 - Test en-passant King-in-check special case
+- check/mate/draw
+    > Game method to test for check and draw
+    * [x] need to be able to access each player's king every turn and test for check (to alert the player, the Piece movement logic already won't allow moves that break the check rule)
+    * [x] if king is in check, test if the king has any moves available or if another piece can take or block the checker
+- Rework legal_moves
+    > Need to be able to see only truly legal moves available to every piece every turn in order to evaluate checkmate and draw
+    * [x] needs to filter for moves that would check self (this logic is currently in the move method)
+    * [x] needs to show moves that would block or take a checking piece (this logic is currently in the move method)
+    * [x] need to prevent test_check loops when looking at opposing Pieces' legal moves
+    * [x] rewrite tests that expect legal_moves to return a full list of untested potential moves
+- Game object
+    * [x] manage turns
+    * [x] manage checkmate
+    * [x] work with Pawn to allow en passant only turn immediately after double step
+    * [x] pawn promotion
+- Main game loop
+    * [x] accept algebraic notation as moves
+    * [x] display helpful messages for unallowed moves